All Of The Following Statements Are True About Color Except:: Complete Guide

 What Is Color?

 Color is the visual experience created by light of different wavelengths interacting with our eyes and brain.
-In practice, it’s a mix of physics, biology, and a touch of psychology.
-Which means we don’t just see a “red”; we see a combination of wavelength, saturation, brightness, and context.
-Here's the thing — that’s why a tomato can look bluer on a sunny day than in a dim kitchen.
+Because of that, in practice, it’s a mix of physics, biology, and a touch of psychology.
+That's why we don’t just see a “red”; we see a combination of wavelength, saturation, brightness, and context.
+That’s why a tomato can look bluer on a sunny day than in a dim kitchen.
 Understanding this nuance is the key to spotting the false statement in the list.

 Why It Matters / Why People Care